code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-09-spring-ws-soap-header-example.md

 }
 ```

-The endpoint setup is verified by creating a SOAP envelope request that contains the <var>'isGoldClubMember'</var> SOAP header with a value equals to `true`.
+The endpoint setup is verified by creating a SOAP envelope request that contains the <var>'clientId'</var> SOAP header with a value equals to <var>'abc123'</var>.
 The response should then contain a list with two flight numbers instead of one.

 ``` java
 package com.codenotfound.ws.endpoint;